Certified Private Relational Time from Entanglement: The Entangled Clock Protocol

 For the singlet state, quantum mechanics predicts the joint expectation value $E_{QM}(\theta) = \braket{\sigma_{\vec{a}} \otimes \sigma_{\vec{b}}} = -\vec{a}\cdot\vec{b} = -\cos\theta$.
 The probability of a coincident tick ($+1, +1$) is derived as follows:

 \textit{Implementation Note:} While we describe the protocol using spin-1/2 particles, an equivalent implementation uses polarization-entangled photon pairs.
 In that case, $\ket{+}/\ket{-}$ correspond to horizontal/vertical polarizations, and the detectors are linear polarizers.
 A ``tick'' corresponds to a photon passing through the polarizer and triggering an avalanche photodiode.
+Coincidence ticks are identified by standard time-tag matching and outcome comparison.